0065paula/docs/source/h5_doc.md

 ![](dl_key.png)<br />

 ###4.
 Setting up your application (Drupal MySQL HA example)
-After following the steps in <a href="" style="color:red;">Part 3 - Designing a simple Stack</a>, your application is now running, and you have downloaded the KeyPair for the application.
+After following the steps in [Part 1.3. - Designing a simple Stack](#designing-a-simple-stack-drupal-mysql-ha-example), your application is now running, and you have downloaded the KeyPair for the application.

 You will now need to SSH into the web instance.
 You can use any terminal client to do so.
 If you are running under Windows, which doesn't have any SSH compatible terminal embedded, we recomment PuTTY.
 In this case, you will also need to know how to [connect to Linux/UNIX Instances from PuTTY](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html?r=madeira).